 - Re G (Court of Protection: Injunction) EWCA Civ 1312 – Olivia appeared in the Court of Appeal as junior counsel to Michael Mylonas KC, instructed by an NHS Trust and ICB jointly, in a case concerning the legal test to be applied in the Court of Protection when considering an application for an injunction.

-- Reading Borough Council v P and others EWCOP 27 – The Court of Protection considered the issue of where it was in P’s best interests to reside and receive care and support, in circumstances where various family members had expressed conflicting views.
+- Reading Borough Council v P and others EWCOP 27; Reading Borough Council v P and others EWCOP 16 – The Court of Protection considered the issue of where it was in P’s best interests to reside and receive care and support, in circumstances where various family members had expressed conflicting views.
+The matter returned to court in 2023, to consider the local authority’s application for injunctive relief against P’s daughter, and Olivia represented P, by her litigation friend the Official Solicitor, at a subsequent fact-finding hearing.

 - Re AH EWCA Civ 1768 – Olivia was led in a successful appeal against an order permitting an NHS Trust to withdraw life sustaining medical treatment from P, who was described as the “most complex Covid patient in the world”.
 The Court of Appeal provided essential guidance in respect of judges meeting ‘P’ in Court of Protection proceedings.